PELUX Yocto layers

 Layers maintained by the PELUX project:

-- meta-pelux contains the base platform and the PELUX image recipes.
+- meta-pelux - Contains the reference integration platform and the PELUX image recipes.

-- meta-template conatins template recipes and components that can be used as examples when starting your own R&D work.
+- meta-template - Contains template recipes and components that can be used as examples when starting your own R&D work.

-The Software Factory documentation contains most of the documentation around how to use PELUX and how to set up a new project.
+The Development Handbook contains most of the documentation around how to use PELUX and how to set up a new project.